 - Systematically identifies gaps in prevention and opportunities for improvement, while serving as real-time teaching moments among multidisciplinary staff.

-Prioritize risks based on impact and likelihood to occur.
+Prioritize risks based on impact and likelihood to occur

 Most infection preventionists operate with limited resources, making mitigation of all risks difficult.
 In developing a risk assessment, an IP should ask, “How high is the risk associated with each of the identified items?”
 A sound analysis would focus energies on identifying the highest risks.

-Receive Input from staff.
+Receive input from staff

 While The Joint Commission does not detail how organizations should solicit input, it does require hospitals to include staff input in the risk assessment.
 Input may take the form of surveys, participation on committees and interviews with members of the infection prevention team, nursing, medical staff and organizational leadership.
 The format and the input received should be preserved to demonstrate compliance.

-At minimum, perform annual updates.
+At minimum, perform annual updates

 A risk assessment must be done annually.
 To ensure unexpected scheduling difficulties or other challenges, do not push the date past its deadline.
 A good practice is to begin the assessment earlier than the deadline to avoid being cited for a tardy assessment.
 Keep in mind that the occurrence of events during the year that significantly affect infection prevention and control should trigger a revision of the IPC risk assessment.

 This annual review is essential to ensure an effective IPC program for your hospital—ensuring early identification of high-risk patients, reduce the incidence of HAIs and to strengthen your Antimicrobial Stewardship practices to improve patient care and safety.
-Your team’s multi-disciplinary approachcombined with the right technology and metrics will make your Infection Prevention program more effective and efficient, and will benefit patients, their visitors, health care staff and the community at large.
+Your team’s multi-disciplinary approach combined with the right technology and metrics will make your Infection Prevention program more effective and efficient, and will benefit patients, their visitors, health care staff and the community at large.

 Manual aggregation of all the data from disparate data sources required to inform your annual infection prevention and control risk assessment is a daunting and time-consuming task.
-Acquistion and use of an electronicclinical surveillance application that automatically identifies potential or actual HAIs, as well as aggregates, trends and analyzes infection prevention-related data, including SIRs, can streamline daily surveillance workflow and greatly simplify development of an annual risk assessment.
+Acquisition and use of an electronic clinical surveillance application that automatically identifies potential or actual HAIs, as well as aggregates, trends and analyzes infection prevention-related data, including SIRs, can streamline daily surveillance workflow and greatly simplify development of an annual risk assessment.
 This would allow time to spend on more impactful infection prevention activities, including infection prevention consultation and education, especially with the additional challenges presented by the ongoing COVID-19 pandemic.